Thursday, December 4, 2008

 Seasoning

 Most people would scan over these and not thing twice, but I like to know what kind of natural flavors are going in my food.
 Dirt is natural, but I don't want the Essence of Dirt in my food.
 I know that dirt does not get put in food, but I do want to point out the extreme vagueness of this mystery ingredient.
 Same thing with carmel coloring.
 What is it made of?
 Seasonings?
-Any product containing these ingredients or any others that sound indirect I do not buy - I don't w
+Any product containing these ingredients or any others that sound indirect I do not buy - I don't want to risk it.

 The little things.